-Lemon pepper was originally used to season fish but has found new life as a crispy wing enhancer.
-The seasoning mix prominently features granulated lemon zest and black pepper as its two main components.
+Lemon pepper was initially used to season fish but has found new life as a crispy wing enhancer.
+The seasoning mix features granulated lemon zest and black pepper as its two main components.

-Much like the history of my beloved hamburger, the lemon pepper’s creator will probably never be known.
-It’s ok though, look how well-ground beef patties on a bun have done for themselves.
+Lemon Pepper Wing’s creator will probably never be known, much like the history of my beloved hamburger.
+It’s ok, though; look how well-ground beef patties on a bun have done for themselves.

 Let’s EAT Lemon Pepper Wings

 NW 79th Street is a great food street.
-Drive one way and you can end up at East Size Pizza for a giant slice.
+Drive one way, and you can end up at East Side Pizza for a giant slice.
 Head the other, and it takes you straight to Miami’s old burger joint, Royal Castle.

-Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) which has lemon peppers wings on its menu.
+Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) with lemon peppers wings on its menu.
 The best part is, no need to get off your vehicle.
-After a short unintelligible conversation at the drive-thru, you pull around, pay at the window, and then park in the front for what is apparently a thing, the waiting game.
+Instead, after a short unintelligible conversation at the drive-thru, you pull around, pay at the window, and then park in the front for what is a regular thing, the waiting game.

-Everything is fried to order and when the wings finally arrive, they are super hot.
-After lifting the lid of the container my eyes take in the beauties.
-These are full wings which means you’re gonna have to do a little work.
+Everything is fried to order, and when the wings finally arrive, they are super hot.
+After lifting the container’s lid, my eyes take in the beauties.
+These are whole wings, so you must do a little work.

-Here’s a tip for you, wait until they cool down enough to separate the flats from the drums or vice versa.
-I burned my fingers trying to separate them but it was worth it.
+Here’s a tip: wait until they cool down enough to separate the flats from the drums or vice versa.
+I burned my fingers trying to separate them, but it was worth it.

-They come with a side of hot sauce and french fries which is pretty much the standard down here in the 305.
+They come with a side of hot sauce and french fries, which is pretty much the standard in the 305.

 Crispy AND Dusted

-A heavy-handed salt could have very easily tanked the delicate blend and possibly had you scrambling for blood pressure medication.
-No one needs that in their life, am I right?
+A heavy-handed salt could have easily tanked the delicate blend and possibly had you scrambling for blood pressure medication.
+But, of course, no one needs that in their life, am I right?

 The lid of the little hot sauce container was never unearthed.
-It doesn’t really need it and the fries?
-Well, they’re of the standard variety with that crispy coating which adds texture but not much in the way of flavor.
+So it doesn’t need it and the fries?
+Well, they’re of the standard variety with that crispy coating that adds texture but not much flavor.

-They’re also better at holding their temperature than their nude counterparts and perfect for dipping since the sauce adheres to them better too.
-You’re not run home and start an Instagram fan page about these fries but they do their job.
+They’re also better at holding their temperature than their nude counterparts and perfect for dipping since the sauce adheres to them better.
+Of course, you’re not going to run home and start an Instagram fan page about these fries, but they do their job.

 3 More Lemon Pepper Stops

-All four restos serve their food in a similar fashion which holds the heat well but could cause some steaming and in turn sogginess of the breading.
-Each was sampled while still in the parking lot of the restaurant so as to get a true, just-out-of-the-fryer experience.
+All four restos serve their food similarly, which holds the heat well but could cause some steaming and, in turn, sogginess of the breading.
+Each was sampled while still in the restaurant’s parking lot to get an authentic, just-out-of-the-fryer experience.

-The prices all across the board at all the drive-thrus for 6 whole wings with french fries will set you back between $6.99 and $8.99 plus tax.
-After the recent chicken wing drought, you can expect the prices to probably go up a little unless something changes.
+The prices across the board at all the drive-thrus for six whole wings with french fries will set you back between $6.99 and $8.99 plus tax.
+After the recent chicken wing drought, you can expect the prices to go up a little unless something changes probably.

 Wings on Fire edged out the others with crispier and better-coated wings.
-Their lemon pepper blend was more lemony and a little less peppery than the others.
-Plus, who knew Wings on Fire had a killer cheesesteak but that’s a story for another day.
+Their lemon pepper blend was more lemony and slightly less peppery than the others.
+Plus, who knew Wings on Fire had a killer cheesesteak, but that’s a story for another day.

 Lemon Pepper Wing Drive-thrus